 - Be aware that some INNS populations harbour diseases that can have a devastating impact on native communities.
 For instance, many urban lakes and ponds host exotic amphibians released from the pet trade that carry fungal diseases.
 Consider the disease risk from INNS, as well as the risk of INNS themselves.

 - Work should be undertaken in a biosecure manner.
 Landscaping and soil movement should consider the risk of spreading propagules.
-Staff, contractors and volunteers involved in the project should be made aware of ‘check, clean, dry’ and have access to biosecurity facilities such as washdown areas, pressure washers and boot cleaning stations.
+Staff, contractors and volunteers involved in the project should be made aware of the ‘check, clean, dry’ campaign and have access to biosecurity facilities such as washdown areas, pressure washers and boot cleaning stations.

 - Completed schemes will require regular monitoring to ensure that INNS don’t establish.
 Project managers might consider using citizen science to monitor for potential future INNS and a legacy agreement with a local action group to eradicate new invasions, where possible.
+Any agreed approach should be detailed in the associated HMMP.

-Additional sources of information:
+Additional sources of information

 - River basin management plans, updated 2022: summary programmes of measures – mechanisms - 10.
 Invasive non-native species (INNS) - Guidance - GOV.UK (www.gov.uk)